Dennis-van-Gils/opensimplex-loops/README.rst

             package is present a progress bar will also be shown.

     Returns:
-        The 2D image stack as 3D array [time, y-pixel, x-pixel] containing the OpenSimplex noise values as floating points.
+        The 2D image as 2D array [y-pixel, x-pixel] containing the OpenSimplex noise values as floating points.
 The output is garantueed to be in the range [-1, 1], but the exact extrema cannot be known a-priori and are probably quite smaller than [-1, 1].